Kindergarten Curriculum

 Music

-In every grade at The Geneva School, music study and performance are vital to developing an aesthetically rich liberal arts education.
+In every grade in The Geneva School lower school, music study and performance are vital to developing an aesthetically rich liberal arts education.
 Kindergarten students begin a general music study with vocal exploration as an important part of the curriculum.
 Students use singing as a means to play games, learn how to match pitch, and create musical patterns.
 Folk songs, hymns, and spiritual songs complement their classroom studies to further develop their understanding of the role that music plays in our school, history, and the Bible.
 Basic rhythm patterns are introduced as iconic representations through pictures; later, they are transferred to stick notation using the Kodaly method.

 In the orchestra unit, students learn about the four instrument families through an extensive study of classical music.
 These pieces are integrated into the music curriculum as an extension of their classroom thematic units to teach dynamics, tempo, form, melody, rhythm, and steady beat.
 Students also learn to play and identify classroom percussion as pitched and unpitched.

 It is important to give young musicians an opportunity to learn through visual, auditory, kinesthetic, and tactile experiences to enhance their learning and audiation skills.
-Kindergarten students play Orff instrumentation as a means to develop eye-hand coordination and recognize musical concepts such as high and low, fast and slow, loud and soft.
+Kindergarten students play Orff instrumentation as a means to develop hand-eye coordination and recognize musical concepts such as high and low, fast and slow, loud and soft.

 Art

 Kindergarten art students experiment with a variety of media including watercolor, acrylic paint, soft pastels, oil pastels, clay, and ink.
-The goal for each project is to reinforce the applicable elements of art—line, shape, color, form, texture, space, and value—along with principles of design—balance, rhythm, repetition, emphasis, proportion, and scale.
+The goal for each project is to reinforce the applicable elements of art—line, shape, color, form, texture, space, and value—along with principles of design—balance, rhythm, repetition, emphasis, proportion, and scale—in addition to learning color theory.
 Students learn a host of visual vocabulary to help them grow in art appreciation and encourage them to engage in discussions of the visual aspects of this world.
-The students also begin to learn about the life and works of several famous artists, including Grant Wood, Vincent van Gogh, Henri Rousseau, and Wassily Kandinsky.
+The students also learn about the life and works of several famous artists, including Grant Wood, Vincent van Gogh, Henri Rousseau, and Wassily Kandinsky.
 Each project is carefully planned to coordinate with their unit of study.
 For example, during their farm unit, they view many of the Midwestern farm scenes painted by Grant Wood and then paint their own American Gothic.
 During the Christmas unit, they create a beautiful icon of baby Jesus in the arms of Mary and finish it in oil pastels.
 During the bird unit, they learn the art of printmaking by carving an owl image and pulling ink prints.

 Physical Education